 This post may contain affiliate links.
 Read our disclosure policy.

-My mama’s recipe is very simplistic.
-The custard is cooked from scratch on the stovetop (none of that cream cheese and whipped topping business), then poured warm over layers of ripe banana slices and Nilla wafers, letting everything come together perfectly.
-Get into it.
+I consider my mama the queen of banana pudding.
+Every summer, my big daddy Sid asked for it daily as his lunch dessert.
+My mama’s recipe is very simple.
+The custard is cooked on the stovetop (none of that cream cheese and whipped topping business), then poured over banana slices and Nilla wafers.

-Ingredients You’ll Need to Make Southern Banana Pudding
+Southern Banana Pudding Ingredients

 - Bananas: Make sure they are ripe.
 And of course, if you aren’t a fan, just leave them out completely.